addstar34/addstar34.github.io/_posts/2016-07-29-ubuntu-dev-environment-setup.md

 ###### **This is my no fluff guide to building a Ubuntu Dev Environment in VirtualBox.**

+This guide will get you to the stage where you can start up a rails project but it does include Nodejs and NPM.
+It also includes:

-It includes: SSH setup, shared folders between your host machine and Ubuntu (so can always access your code without having to power on the VirtualBox), managing and installing Ruby versions with Rbenv, installing Postgresql, managing Rails versions and gems with bundler, installing nodejs and finally disabling the Ubuntu GUI so you can start the VirtualBox in headless mode and just use a terminal.
+SSH setup, shared folders between your host machine and Ubuntu (so can always access your code without having to power on the VirtualBox), managing and installing Ruby versions with Rbenv, installing Postgresql, managing Rails versions and gems with bundler, installing nodejs and finally disabling the Ubuntu GUI so you can start the VirtualBox in headless mode and just use a terminal.

 ## List of packages/software that will be needed